 The mission of the Division of General and Acute Care Surgery is to provide the best trauma care to the injured patient.
 This includes both adult and pediatric burn patients.
 An equally important part of the Division’s responsibility is the teaching of medical students, residents, and surgical critical care fellows, both at Parkland Memorial Hospital and at outside training programs.

-The Division also has a strong commitment to research and education in injury prevention and injury control.
+The burn and trauma service is internationally known for its seminal contributions in burn care and trauma care, and continues to have extremely active laboratory and clinical research programs aimed at improving patient care and gaining a better understanding of the cellular, molecular, and genetic basis of inflammation and injury.
+It also has a strong commitment to research and education in injury prevention and injury control.
 It is also a part of several multi-institutional federally funded research groups, including the Resuscitation Outcomes Consortium (ROC), and the Glue Grant, which investigates the genetic basis of complications of thermal and other forms of trauma.

-More than 5,000 patients are admitted to the three dedicated trauma services at Parkland every year.
+More than 5,000 patients are admitted to the dedicated trauma services at Parkland every year.

 The burn service is composed of an intensive care unit that treats both pediatric and adult patients, and an acute burn care unit.
 There are 30 burn beds (10 ICU and 20 acute care).
 The burn center admits more than 600 pediatric and adult patients per year.
 As a part of the Parkland/UT Southwestern Trauma Network, surgical residents from Baylor University Medical Center and Methodist Medical Center rotate on the burn service.